Page Experience and Website Performance: The Ultimate Guide

 The Core Web Vitals report gauges the responsiveness, speed, and stability of how a page loads.
 Google issues these results in the Core Web Vitals report via Search Console.

-Google has created the Page Speed Insights tool for web developers to provide a score and pinpoint areas where they can improve site performance.
+Google has created the Page Speed Insights tool for web development to provide a score and pinpoint areas where they can improve site performance.
 User experience, load speed, interactivity, and visual stability all contribute to your performance score.
 This page speed test helps to minimise bounce rate by considering the importance of user experience.
 For an in-depth understanding of Core Web Vitals, visit our detailed Guide to Core Web Vitals.

 Making the appropriate changes can help decrease the load speed and, in turn, encourage more user interactivity.
 Page experience signals include mobile-friendliness, secure HTTPS, and intrusive interstitials, alongside what Google considers to be the “core web vitals”.